lazor-kit/lazor-kit/README.md

 ---

+## Contributing

+We welcome contributions to Lazor Kit Wallet!
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes and push them to your fork.
+4. Submit a pull request with a detailed description of your changes.

+---

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.